- A VPN authentication failed error will prevent you from logging in to your VPN client.

-To fix the problem, it’s advised that you check your antivirus settings and make sure that your VPN isn’t blocked by your antivirus.
-To ensure that, add the VPN to the exclusions list in your antivirus.
-In addition, you can try disabling certain antivirus features or disable your antivirus altogether.
+To fix the problem, it’s advised that you check your antivirus settings and make sure to whitelist your VPN client.
+Additionally, you can try disabling certain antivirus features or disable your antivirus altogether.

-If that doesn’t solve the problem, perhaps you can try uninstalling your antivirus.
+If that doesn’t solve the problem, try uninstalling your antivirus.
 If you’re on Windows 10, you’ll be protected by Windows Defender even if you remove your third-party antivirus, so there’s no need to worry about your safety.

 Once you remove your antivirus, check if the problem is still there.
 If the issue doesn’t appear anymore, it means that your antivirus was interfering with it.

 2. Disable your firewall

 According to users, sometimes VPN authentication failed message can appear if your firewall is blocking the VPN client.
-To fix this problem, users are suggesting to temporarily disable your firewall and check if that solves your problem.
+To fix this problem, users suggest to temporarily disable your firewall and check if that solves your problem.

 However, Windows also has its own firewall, and you might need to disable it as well in order to troubleshoot this issue.

 - Press Windows Key + S and enter firewall.
 Select Windows Firewall from the list of results.

-- Once the Windows Firewall window opens, choose Turn Windows Firewall on or off from the left pane.
+- Choose Turn Windows Firewall on or off from the left pane.